Black Sea raid: Prelude

-On 9 October Enver told Ambassador Wangenheim that he had won the sympathy of Minister of the Interior Mehmed Talaat and President of the Chamber of Deputies Halil Menteşe and that he planned on securing the support of Djemal.
+On 9 October Enver told Ambassador Wangenheim that he had won the sympathy of Minister of the Interior Mehmed Talaat and of the President of the Chamber of Deputies Halil Menteşe, and that he planned on securing the support of Djemal.
 If that failed, he would provoke a cabinet crisis and create a pro-war government.
-After gaining Djemal's sympathies, the conspiring Ottomans informed the Germans that they would go to war as soon as they received the equivalent of two million lira in gold, money the Germans knew the Ottoman Empire would need to fund a war.
-The money was shipped through neutral Romania, and the last of it arrived on 21 October.
-Informants working for the Russian ambassador in Istanbul, Mikhail Nikolayevich von Giers, forwarded the information about the payments to Russian Foreign Minister Sergey Sazonov.
+After gaining Djemal's sympathies, the conspiring Ottomans informed the Germans that they would go to war as soon as they received the equivalent of two million lira in gold, money which the Germans knew the Ottoman Empire would need to fund a war.
+Berlin shipped the gold through neutral Romania, and the last of it arrived on 21 October.
+Informants working for the Russian ambassador in Istanbul, Mikhail Nikolayevich von Giers, forwarded information about the payments to Russian Foreign Minister Sergey Sazonov.
 Sazonov had suspected the Ottomans' and Germans' intentions, and warned the Russian naval commanders in Sebastopol to be prepared for an attack.
-On 21 October, Admiral Kazimir Ketlinski assured the foreign minister that the Black Sea Fleet was "completely ready" for action.
+On 21 October, Admiral Kazimir Ketlinski assured Sazonov that the Black Sea Fleet was "completely ready" for action.

-On 22 October 1914, Enver covertly presented a series of plans to Wangenheim on how to bring the country into the war.
+On 22 October 1914, Enver covertly presented a series of plans to Wangenheim on how to bring the Ottomans into the war.
 The Germans approved of an attack on Russian naval forces.
-At the last minute Talaat and Menteşe changed their minds and resolved that the Ottomans should keep the gold and remain neutral, though Talaat soon reverted to his old position.
-Enver gave up on trying to unify the government to pass a declaration of war, and concluded that the Russians would need to be provoked into declaring war to instigate desirable action.
+At the last minute Talaat and Menteşe changed their minds and resolved that the Ottomans should keep the gold and remain neutral, though Talaat soon reverted to his former position.
+Enver gave up on trying to unify the government to pass a declaration of war; he concluded that the Russians would need to be provoked into declaring war.
 He told the Germans this on 23 October, and assured them that he would only need Minister Djemal's support to achieve his goals.
-The next day Enver told Admiral Souchon he should take the fleet into the Black Sea and attack Russian ships if a "suitable opportunity presented itself."
+The next day Enver told Admiral Souchon he should take the fleet into the Black Sea and attack Russian ships if a "suitable opportunity presented itself".

 Djemal then secretly ordered all Ottoman naval officers to strictly follow Souchon's directives.

-On 25 October, Ambassador Girs forwarded one of his informant's predictions to Sazonov: the attack would take place on 29 October.
+On 25 October, the Russian ambassador in Istanbul, Giers, forwarded to Sazonov the predictions of one of his informants: the attack would take place on 29 October.